SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 *ArrayList<JSONObject>* will be of size zero.

 Each *ArrayList<JSONObject>* will contain a set of records that were returned as search results.
-Each *JSONObject* will always contain at least one *JSONObject* which represents the record as it exists in the
-index: that is, its keys will be the names of the fields as they were defined in the schema for the index where each value corresponds to the data for that field.
-Here, *originalRecord* is this object and it can retrieved by using the constant value of *Indexable.SEARCH_RESULT_JSON_KEY_RECORD*.

-In addition, each *JSONObject* in this *ArrayList* may also contain another *JSONObject* that will contain the highlighted field's data for each field that had highlighting enabled (which was done for the field 'title' for the movie index).
-This can be retrieved by using the constant value of *Indexable.SEARCH_RESULT_JSON_KEY_HIGHLIGHTED*.
-The keys in this *JSONObject* will also be the names of only those fields with highlighting enabled.
-Since the highlighted formatting was set using HTML tags, when calling *setText* in the adapter's *getView(...)* method, it will be necessary to also use the method *Html.fromHtml(...)*:
+This JSONObject contains the original record in the index, which can be obtained by
 ```
-  viewHolder.mTitleTextView.setText(Html.fromHtml(searchResult.getTitle()));
+  jsonObject.getJSONObject(Indexable.SEARCH_RESULT_JSON_KEY_RECORD);
 ```

+In addition, if we set up the highlight field, it also contains the highlight informations.
+Please read the [Highlighting section](advanced.md##Highlighting) for more details.

-Since the callback function checks the status of the response, consumes the results in the map, and adds the results to an object called *newResults* the next step it to push the results to the UI thread by overriding the handler's *handleMessage()* superclass method.
-Since this handler is created when the *SearchResultsAdapter* is initialized in the *onCreate()* method of *SearchActivity*, it will be bound to the UI thread.
+The next step it to push the results to the UI thread by overriding the handler's *handleMessage()* superclass method.
+Following code is the example.

-Overriding this method to do this looks like:

 ```
 	private static class SearchResultsUiHandler extends Handler implements SearchResultsListener {